aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

 ### Downloading Phonebook-Core Sample

 In the [Developing Step By Step Phonebook](Developing-Step-By-Step-Core) documentation we've already completed how to create a phonebook on server side and web client.
 To resume this project, download the solution [Acme.PhoneBookDemo](https://github.com/aspnetzero/aspnet-zero-samples/tree/master/PhoneBook-Core) and open the **Acme.PhoneBookDemo.Mobile.sln** file.

 ### Configuring Host Address

 <img src="images/xamarin-phonebook-my-local-ip.png" alt="Configuring Host Address" class="img-thumbnail" />

-If you are using an emulator you can use the **emulator's loopback address** to reach your local computer.
+If you are using an emulator, you can use the **emulator's loopback address** to reach your local computer.
 Eg: for Android emulator, it's **10.0.2.2**

 <img src="images/xamarin-phonebook-android-emulator-ip.png" alt="Configuring Host Address for Android Emulator" class="img-thumbnail" />

 ### Creating Phonebook Application Service Proxy

-To consume server Api methods we need to implement the **IPersonAppService** application service over http transmission.
+To consume server API methods, we need to implement the **IPersonAppService** application service over HTTP transmission.
 Create a new folder called **PhoneBook** in
 **Acme.PhoneBookDemo.Application.Client** project.

 Then create a new class called **ProxyPersonAppService** in the **PhoneBook** folder.
-Derive ProxyPersonAppService from **ProxyAppServiceBase**, **IPersonAppService** base.
+Derive ProxyPersonAppService from **ProxyAppServiceBase**, **IPersonAppService** interface.
 Visual Studio will help us to add all unimplemented methods from IPersonAppService at once.

-Add **async** keyword to all methods to be able to benefit multi-tasking.
+Add **async** keyword to all methods to be able to benefit from multi-tasking.

 <img src="images/xamarin-phonebook-person-app-service-client.png" alt="Creating Person App Service Client" class="img-thumbnail" />

 #### Implementing App Service Methods

-In the ProxyAppServiceBase class you'll see *ApiClient* which is being used to call host web Api methods.
+In the ProxyAppServiceBase class you'll see *ApiClient*, which is being used to call host web API methods.
 We'll use *ApiClient* to transfer data with host.

-ApiClient has **post, put, get, delete** http methods.
-To decide which needs to be called for the corresponding method you can read [ASP.NET Boilerplate Application Services as Controllers](https://aspnetboilerplate.com/Pages/Documents/AspNet-Core#application-services-as-controllers)
+ApiClient has **post, put, get, delete** HTTP methods.
+To decide which needs to be called for the corresponding method you can read [ASP.NET Boilerplate Application Services as Controllers](https://aspnetboilerplate.com/Pages/Documents/AspNet-Core#application-services-as-controllers).

-To summarize that document; ASP.NET Boilerplate framework uses **ConventionalHttpVerbs** by default.
+To summarize that document: ASP.NET Boilerplate framework uses **ConventionalHttpVerbs** by default.
 This means there's a naming convention while implementing app service methods.
-When method name starts with;
+When method name starts with:

 -   **Get** =&gt; ApiClient.GetAsync&lt;T&gt;(...);
 -   **Put or Update** =&gt; ApiClient.PutAsync&lt;T&gt;(...);